morgen-peschke/trans-factsheet/README.md

 * [https://www.suicideinfo.ca/resource/transgender-people-suicide/](https://www.suicideinfo.ca/resource/transgender-people-suicide/)
 * [https://www.sciencenewsforstudents.org/article/gender-when-body-and-brain-disagree](https://www.sciencenewsforstudents.org/article/gender-when-body-and-brain-disagree)
 * [Stotzer et al 2014](https://williamsinstitute.law.ucla.edu/wp-content/uploads/Trans-Parenting-Review-Oct-2014.pdf)
-    * 2014 review of research regarding transgender parents - 51 papers analyzed
+    * 2014 review of research regarding transgender parents - 51 papers analyzed.
-    * More research is needed (of course) to get a fuller understanding of those situations, but some broad themes regarding discrimination, parent-child relations, etc. have emerged
+    * More research is needed (of course) to get a fuller understanding of those situations, but some broad themes regarding discrimination, parent-child relations, etc. have emerged.
-        * Discrimination/transphobia is still major issue, e.g. in child custody cases, adoptions, and so on
+        * Discrimination/transphobia is still major issue, e.g. in child custody cases, adoptions, and so on.
         * Coming out as trans can have a big impact on the parent's relationship with other family members, with a variety of possible results.
 Sometimes relationships improve after coming out, sometimes they get worse.
     * Some transgender parents said they would benefit from services tailored to their specific needs, e.g. trans